 A woman’s reproductive system sits in the lower part of a big abdominal cavity called the peritoneal cavity along with her urinary and digestive systems.
 Her eggs enter this cavity when she ovulates before they enter her fallopian tubes.
 There are some conditions, such as endometriosis, that are believed to create a hostile environment for eggs.
 Endometriosis is a natural consequence of menstruation and it increases as women age, which may further decrease the quality of a woman’s eggs as she ages.

 If you are in your twenties or thirties, there are several steps you can take to preserve your fertility.
 Getting regular exercise, eating healthy and using hormonal contraceptives to decrease menstrual are things may improve your chances of conceiving later in life.
 There is a lot of research going on to determine if dietary factors may improve sperm and egg quality later in life.
 If you know you won’t be ready to have a baby for several years, freezing your eggs is also an option.
 Freezing your eggs before your fertility nadirs could improve your chances of parenting with your own eggs.
 If you have any questions about your fertility, consider meeting with a reproductive endocrinologist (preconception counselor).
 Planning for pregnancy may save you a lot of money and anxiety later in life.

 Find Help with Conceiving

 Women’s fertility varies based on age, health history, and other factors.
-If you are having trouble conceiving, or you have questions about your fertility, call Atlantic Reproductive Medicine Specialists.
+If you are having trouble conceiving, or you have questions about your fertility, call Atlantic Reproductive Medicine.
 We understand your concerns and will work with you to improve your chances of conceiving.